paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 > On Solana, smart contracts are called _programs_.

-The post switches between theory and practice often to keep it engaging.
+Most of the info in this blog post can be found somewhere in the docs or in example programs.
+Having said this, I have not found a guide that both walks through most of the coding theory step by step and applies it in practice.
+I hope this post achieves this, interweaving the theory and practice of solana programs.
 It requires no previous knowledge of Solana.
 While this is not a Rust tutorial, I will link to the [Rust docs](https://doc.rust-lang.org/book) whenever I introduce a new concept.
 I will also link to the relevant Solana docs although you don't have to read them to follow along.

+I do not claim to explain _all_ topics but hope this will be a solid starting point from which the reader can explore Solana further.

 ## The Final Product